octobercms/docs/backend-forms.md

 **prompt** | text to display for the upload button, applies to files only, optional.
 **thumbOptions** | options to pass to the thumbnail generating method for the file **attachOnUpload** | Automatically attaches the uploaded file on upload if the parent record exists instead of using deferred binding to attach on save of the parent record.
 Defaults to false.

+> **Note:** Unlike the [Media Finder FormWidget](#widget-mediafinder), the File Upload FormWidget uses [database file attachments](../database/attachments); so the field name must match a valid `attachOne` or `attachMany` relationship on the Model associated with the Form. **IMPORTANT:** Having a database column with the name used by this field type (i.e. a database column with the name of an existing `attachOne` or `attachMany` relationship) **will** cause this FormWidget to break.
+Use database columns with the Media Finder FormWidget and file attachment relationships with the File Upload FormWidget.

 <a name="widget-markdowneditor"></a>
 ### Markdown editor